NativeScript/summer-of-nativescript/july/lab-cli.md

 ## What are you learning?

-You'll start by learning how to use NativeScript CLI AppBuilder—including how to start NativeScript apps, how to deploy them emulators, and how see your changes during development.
+In this lesson you'll learn how to use the NativeScript CLI—including how to start NativeScript apps, how to deploy them emulators, and how see your changes during development.
 From there you'll start building a basic NativeScript app.

 ## Step 0: Install and setup the NativeScript CLI